ARCHERY IN ISLĀM

 If one desires an honourable journey, it is necessary to discuss nations that upheld the Sunnah of archery after the Noble Companions (Raḍī Allāhu ‘anhum).

 There have been a few, however, the most commonly known Imāms of Archery are Abū Hāshim Mawardī, Tāhir al-Balkhī, Isḥāq ar-Raqqī, and aṭ-Ṭabarī.
-Legends have it that they recognized the archery prowess of the Companions (Raḍī Allāhu ‘anhum) and treated the noble art with much respect.
+Legends have it that they recognised the archery prowess of the Companions (Raḍī Allāhu ‘anhum) and treated the noble art with much respect.
 They regarded Saʿd ibn Abī Waqqāṣ (Raḥmatullāhi ‘alayhi) as the Shaykh of the Ancient Order, the Patron Saint and Knight of Islām (Fāris al-Islām), to whom all branches of archery trace, and who fought in every battle with the Prophet Muḥammad ﷺ.

 Along with the Khurāsānī Arabs, they gradually lost their prominence, replaced by Turkic slave troops.
 As documented by contemporaries, these new warriors earned admiration for their skill as bowmen and horse-archers.
 Khurāsānīs trained by practising vaulting onto horseback, playing polo, and then progressing to shooting at sitting quarry, hoops, and birds in flight.